entroform/modus-operandi/development/style-guides/files-and-folders.md

 Always nest folders to avoid namespacing and to keep file names short.

 There are occasions when using underscore for nesting is optimal.
-For example: When the directory already have multiple nested folders.
-Or you want the file name might be conflicting or too close with existing directories.
+For example: When the directory already have multiple nested folders or the file name you want might be conflicting or too similar to an existing directories.